Tutorial: 3D Turbulence Simulation

 All directions are periodic, so we use Fourier bases:

-Since all directions use periodic Fourier bases, no tau fields or boundary conditions are required.
-The Fourier representation automatically enforces periodicity.
-Tau fields and the lift() operator are only needed for non-periodic directions (e.g., Chebyshev bases with walls).
-See Boundary Conditions Tutorial for problems with walls.
+Since all directions use periodic Fourier bases, no boundary conditions are required.
+The tau variables below are gauge constants for the Poisson equations (they fix the $k=0$ mode of the vector potential), not boundary-condition unknowns.
+Tau fields with the lift() operator are needed for non-periodic directions — see the Boundary Conditions Tutorial.

 Fields and Problem Definition